gkchinara/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Project worked upon as part of Edureka certification
+Project worked upon for analysis of sentiment in twitter data